Cheniere Energy (LNG) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the natural gas company had gained 6.21% over the past month, lagging the Oils-Energy sector's gain of 6.24% and outpacing the S&P 500's gain of 5.67% in that time.
+Coming into today, shares of the natural gas company had gained 3.02% in the past month.
+In that same time, the Oils-Energy sector gained 8.83%, while the S&P 500 gained 4.59%.

-Wall Street will be looking for positivity from Cheniere Energy as it approaches its next earnings report date.
-This is expected to be May 2, 2023.
-The company is expected to report EPS of $5.38, down 26.8% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.52 billion, down 12.88% from the year-ago period.
+Investors will be hoping for strength from Cheniere Energy as it approaches its next earnings release, which is expected to be May 2, 2023.
+On that day, Cheniere Energy is projected to report earnings of $5.33 per share, which would represent a year-over-year decline of 27.48%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.54 billion, down 12.55% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for Cheniere Energy.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.25% lower.
 Cheniere Energy is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Cheniere Energy's current valuation metrics, including its Forward P/E ratio of 9.42.
-For comparison, its industry has an average Forward P/E of 6.74, which means Cheniere Energy is trading at a premium to the group.
+Valuation is also important, so investors should note that Cheniere Energy has a Forward P/E ratio of 9.34 right now.
+Its industry sports an average Forward P/E of 6.67, so we one might conclude that Cheniere Energy is trading at a premium comparatively.

-Also, we should mention that LNG has a PEG ratio of 0.88.
+Meanwhile, LNG's PEG ratio is currently 0.88.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.36 at yesterday's closing price.
+The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.43 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.